LesFerch/WinSetView/README.md

 If this option is checked, *This PC* and *Network* will be set to the view selected.
 If this option is unchecked, these virtual folders will retain their Windows default of Tiles and Group by Category.

-Note: *This PC* and *Network* are not specific folder types, so their views cannot be set as folder type defaults.
-This option simply creates registry values (in the BagMRU/Bags keys) that would be the same as if you manually browsed to those virtual folders and set the views.
-Since such entries are complex, and not really meant to be set by anything other than Explorer, it is not practical to give options to set them individually.
-Additionally, these settings are prone to returning to Windows defaults (see *Apply to Folders "Bug"* below).
+Note: This option simply creates registry values (in the BagMRU/Bags keys) that would be the same as if you manually browsed to those virtual folders and set the views.
+These settings are prone to returning to Windows defaults (see *Apply to Folders "Bug"* below).

 ## Columns